AnirudhPrakashCMU/humanhacks/docs/emotion-aware-prompt-plan.md

 The following checklist summarises the concrete steps required to build this
 feature:

 1. **Install dependencies** – Node.js 18 LTS is required.
-Run
+The setup script
-   `npm install` to fetch the Human library,
+   attempts to switch via `nvm` if available.
+Run `npm install` to fetch the Human library,
    OpenAI client, `node-webcam`, `@vladmandic/pilogger` and `@tensorflow/tfjs-node`.
    On macOS you may need to install Xcode Command Line Tools so that `@tensorflow/tfjs-node` can build: `xcode-select --install`.